-In addition to the general duties of directors to act in the best interests of the company, avoid conflicts of interest and not compete with the company, which apply to public and private company directors alike, public company legislation has more specific rules that directors must follow in dealing with the protection of minority shareholders, related party transactions and risk management.
-These duties and rules apply when dealing with stakeholders and third parties in business combinations or sales as they do to any other matter.
+General duties of directors to act in the best interests of the company, avoid conflicts of interest and not compete with the company apply to public and private company directors alike.
+Public company legislation also includes more specific rules that directors must follow in dealing with the protection of minority shareholders, related party transactions and risk management.
+As in any other type of transaction, these duties and rules apply when dealing with stakeholders and third parties in business combinations or sales.

-Under TCC article 202, controlling shareholders must not use their control in a way that would harm the interests of the company.
+Under article 202 of the TCC, controlling shareholders must not use their control in a way that would harm the interests of the company.
 Such harm is defined broadly and includes, among other things, any act or decision which may adversely affect the company's productivity, restricting the company's investments and forcing the company to enter into adverse financial transactions.
 Minority shareholders who suffer losses as a result can request compensation.
-Additionally, the TCC also specifically references M&A transactions and states that if an M&A transaction (and certain other significant transactions) is undertaken by a company as a result of the use of control rights but the transaction does not have a clear rational purpose for the company, shareholders who voted against the transaction or objected to the board's relevant decision in writing, as applicable, can request the controlling entity, through court action, to purchase their shares, or request compensation for their losses.
-If the company's shares are listed on a stock exchange the applicable purchase price will be the prevailing trading price.
-However, if the shares are not traded on an exchange or if the trading price is not fair, the purchase price will be their true value or a price calculated under a generally accepted method.
+Additionally, the TCC also specifically references M&A transactions and states that if an M&A transaction (and certain other significant transactions) is undertaken by a company as a result of the use of control rights but the transaction does not have a clear rational purpose, shareholders who voted against the transaction or objected to the board's relevant decision in writing can request the controlling entity, through court action, to purchase their shares, or request compensation for their losses.
+If the company's shares are listed on a stock exchange, the applicable purchase price will be the prevailing trading price.
+If the shares are not traded on an exchange or if the trading price is not fair, the purchase price will be their true value or a price calculated under a generally accepted method.

-All parties and stakeholders are also always subject to the overarching article 2 of the Turkish Civil Code (Law No. 4721), which requires that they act in good faith and adhere to fair dealing principles.
+All parties and stakeholders are also always subject to the overarching requirement that they act in good faith and adhere to fair dealing principles (article 2 of the Turkish Civil Code (Law No. 4721)).

-8 Approval and appraisal rights
+Approval and appraisal rights